skluck/skluck.github.io/about.md

 In **2006** I joined HFHS.
 I've written CRMs and patient-management systems for [Henry Ford Health System](http://www.henryford.com).

 Then I joined Quicken Loans in **2012**.
-I helped them launch the future of mortgage servicing with [MyQL Servicing](https://myql.com).
-Since the I've focused on building the foundation for PHP applications within QL.
-This includes deployment, CI, unit testing, and other system architecture for PHP and beyond.
+As an engineering lead I helped them launch the future of mortgage servicing with [MyQL Servicing](https://myql.com).
+Since then I've focused on building the foundation for PHP applications within QL.
+This includes deployment systems, CI, unit testing, enterprise system architecture and beyond.

 Elixir is pretty cool, I've spent a lot of time exploring and learning about its ecosystem.

 ---